checkman123/Movie_Search/README.md

 If user wants to deploy it, they can use Heroku and Netlify

-**Note to self: If posts and user info doesnt work, mongoDB atlas has been paused.
-Go start it up again.
+**Note to user: If posts and user info doesnt work, mongoDB atlas has been paused.
+Please email me to start it up again. ( sirijirakars@spu.edu )